Foreign Domicile: Tax Policy and Reforms

 In the case of very mobile sources of income, such as interest on bank deposits and trading income from asset management, any UK tax charge would only cause the non-resident investor to move the investments to a different jurisdiction with a resultant loss in economic activity and profits in the UK.

-In the corporate field, tax competition has reduced the rate of CT, though not of course to zero.
-Tax competition is not the only factor which contributes to the reduction in CT rates, but it is certainly one of the important factors.
+In the corporate field, tax competition has reduced the rate of CT, though not of course to zero or near it.
+Tax competition may not be the only factor which contributes to the reduction in CT rates, but if HM Treasury statements are to be believed, it is one of the important factors.
+In the 2017 spring budget:

 Tax competition within UK